Gpanaritis/Handwriting-Sensor-Recognition/Readme.md

 5. [Analysis and Findings](#model-accuracy-and-observations)
 6. [Classification Report](#classification-report)

-Please note that the table of contents may vary depending on the content and structure of your report.
-It is recommended to update the table of contents accordingly to accurately reflect the sections and their order in your report.

 ## Introduction

 In this report, we will discuss the process of converting the data and generating a model for handwriting sensor recognition.
 The goal of this project was to develop a model that can accurately identify different classes of handwriting based on sensor data.